Alfred Stieglitz: New York and the Camera Club (1891–1901)

-In early 1894, Stieglitz and his wife took a delayed honeymoon to France, Italy and Switzerland.
-Stieglitz photographed extensively on the trip, producing some of his early famous images such as A Venetian Canal, The Net Mender and A Wet Day on the Boulevard, Paris.
-While in Paris, Stieglitz met French photographer Robert Demachy, who became a lifelong correspondent and colleague.
-In London, Stieglitz met The Linked Ring founders George Davison and Alfred Horsley Hinton, both of whom remained his friends and colleagues throughout much of his life.

-Later in the year, after his return, Stieglitz was unanimously elected as one of the first two American members of The Linked Ring.
+Stieglitz was unanimously elected as one of the first two American members of the British photographic society, The Linked Ring.
 Stieglitz saw this recognition as the impetus he needed to step up his cause of promoting artistic photography in the United States.
-At the time there were two photographic clubs in New York, the Society of Amateur Photographers and the New York Camera Club.
-Stieglitz resigned from his position at the Photochrome Company and as editor of American Amateur Photographer and spent most of 1895 negotiating a merger of the two clubs.

 In May 1896, the two organizations joined to form The Camera Club of New York.
 Although offered the organization's presidency, he became vice-president.
 He developed programs for the club and was involved in all aspects of the organization.
 He told journalist Theodore Dreiser he wanted to "make the club so large, its labors so distinguished and its authority so final that [it] may satisfactorily use its great prestige to compel recognition for the individual artists without and within its walls."

 Stieglitz turned the Camera Club's current newsletter into a magazine, Camera Notes, and was given full control over the new publication.
 Its first issue was published in July 1897.
 It was soon considered the finest photographic magazine in the world.
 Over the next four years Stieglitz used Camera Notes to champion his belief in photography as an art form by including articles on art and aesthetics next to prints by some of the leading American and European photographers.
 Critic Sadakichi Hartmann wrote "it seemed to me that artistic photography, the Camera Club and Alfred Stieglitz were only three names for one and the same thing."